HookedBehemoth/neuters/README.md

 # Neuters - Reuters Redirect

-This is an alternative frontent to [Reuters](https://reuters.com/).
+This is an alternative frontend to [Reuters](https://reuters.com/).
 It is intented to be lightweight and fast and was heavily inspired by [Nitter](https://nitter.net/).

 A sample is hosted on [neuters.de](https://neuters.de/)